LelsersLasers/Notes/Biology/All Class Notes.md

 - ![Restriction Enzymes](./Photos/RestrictionEnzyme2.png)
     - Two different pieces of DNA cut with the same enzyme can come together
     - Can glue different pieces of DNA with ligase
-- Recombinant DNA: combining DNA from two different sources into the same DNA molecule.
+- Recombinant DNA: combining DNA from two different sources into the same DNA molecule
     - ![Recombinant DNA](./Photos/RecombinantDNA.png)